roie9876/Cross-Tenant-VNet-Peering/README.md

 Fill those files once and reuse across all steps.
 These files are gitignored to keep secrets out of source control.
+If both env files live in the same repo, the setup scripts auto-write the App IDs to the other file so you can avoid copy/paste.

 Example (ISV side):
 ```bash